bibletheone/GLM-Free-API/README.md

 ## Agent Mode

-> The hosted instance at `api.lelouch.ndevs.in` is **already running in agent mode** — you can use tools/function-calling without any extra configuration.
+> The hosted instance at `api.lelouch.indevs.in` is **already running in agent mode** — you can use tools/function-calling without any extra configuration.

 Z.AI's unofficial `/api/v2/chat/completions` endpoint only accepts messages with `role="user"`.
 System, assistant, and tool roles cause `INTERNAL_ERROR`.
 OpenAI-style `tools` / `tool_calls` are also rejected.